- Free delivery over £40

 How to use Evra Patch

-Evra transdermal patches are small, discrete patches that can be placed anywhere on the body to prevent pregnancy.
+Evra transdermal patches are small, discrete patches that can be placed on the body to prevent pregnancy.
 Each patch contains synthetic versions of both the female sex hormones, oestrogen (ethinylestradiol) and progesterone (norelgestromin).

 Each patch is worn for seven days, after which it is then replaced.
 You will wear Evra patches for three weeks, then take a seven-day break.
 The Evra patch can be worn in the bath or shower and even continues to work during exercise, including swimming.